nasa-jpl/ION-DTN/bp/dccp/README.txt

 DCCPCLO/DCCPCLI are DCCP (Datagram Congestion Control Protocol) based convergence layer daemons for BP.
 The unique feature of DCCP is that it provides congestion control without guaranteeing reliable, in-order delivery.
-This makes it a good choice for testing BP's Custody Transfer.
+This makes it a good convergence-layer protocol for use with BP's Custody Transfer.

 Please note that there is no fragmentation support in this convergence layer and we do not intend to add any.
 This means that this convergence layer is limited